metafeather/cuzillion/README.md

 ## My fork of Cuzillion

-The *type=json* branch (and others at times) explores providing additional resource types for use in the development and QA of complex web applications and javascript data collection technologies.
+The *metafeather* branch (and others at times) explores providing additional resource types for use in the development and QA of complex web applications and javascript data collection technologies.

 ### Additional features